atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/README.md

 To ensure that the above variables did not depend on each other, another multi-collinearity matrix was generated: [c_multi_col_confirm.csv](https://github.com/atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/blob/master/results/centermen/c_multi_col_confirm.csv).
 Notice that none of the r-values in this file are greater than 0.85.
 Normally the threshold for linearity would be much more strict (< 0.6).
 However, for the purpose of our analysis, we would like to keep more than one dependent variable because it ensures that the problem remains a multi-regression problem and not a simple single-variable regression analysis.

 ### Wingers
 Prior to illustrating the results for the wingers dataset, it is important to note that TOIX and TOI% were excluded from the analysis due to a staggering amount of empty cells.
-The [w-corr-values.csv]() file includes the p-values and r-values used for each data pairing.
+The [w-corr-values.csv](https://github.com/atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/blob/master/results/wingers/w_corr_values.csv) file includes the p-values and r-values used for each data pairing.
 The same criteria used for center-men was applied to wingers.
 The following variables showed significant correlation with the output variable, salary:

 ```
 G, A, A1, A2, PTS, Shifts, TOI, TOI/GP, iFOW, iFOL, Wide, S.Wrst
 ```

 The above variables were then testing for multi-collinearity using an r-value of 0.85.
-These variables remained after eliminating redundant variables:
+These variables remained after consulting [w_dv_dv_matrix.csv](https://github.com/atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/blob/master/results/wingers/w_dv_dv_matrix.csv) and eliminating the redundant variables:

 ```
+G, A1, A2, TOI/GP, iFOW, Wide
 ```

+These variables are the same variables that were selected for the center-men analysis.
+This rejects our initial hypothesis that a center-man's value is dependent on completely different factors than a winger's value.
+The weights for the models for center-men and wingers may still be different, however.
+Just as with before, another [multi-collinearity matrix]() was generated to ensure that the remaining dependent variables did not strongly (|r| > 0.85) depend on each other.

+### Defensemen